XingGaoY/Slab_Allocator_for_ucore/Report.md

 to destroy slabs.

 ## Need to Do
+* I devide slab into two parts to implement: create and destroy, and continue to the latter after ensure the create part is well.

 * Because a lot of functions are using kmalloc and kfree.
 If I want to merge my slab to master tree, I need to test carefully in order not to cause any future troubles.